15 Classic Iced Tea Recipes

-This hibiscus and redcurrant iced tea is ultra refreshing and naturally caffeine-free.
+This hibiscus and redcurrant iced tea are ultra-refreshing and naturally caffeine-free.
 Perfect for hydrating on hot days – just keep a big pitcher in the fridge.

-10. Homemade Peach Iced Tea with Simple Peach Syrup from Lauren Caris Cooks
+10. Homemade Peach Iced Tea from Life Is Better With Tea

 12. Fresh Mint Lemon Iced Tea from Happy Foods